alash3al/aggrex/README.md

 var size = resp.size
 var body = resp.body

-// you must set the exports variable, because this is the main var used as a response exports.example = body
+// you must fill the exports variable, because this is the main var used as a response exports.example = body
 ```